Pekka Rinne: Starter, Stanley Cup Final run, Vezina Trophy (2010–2018)

 After shutting-out the Ducks on 29 October 2011, Rinne set the mark for the Predators franchise record for shutouts, with 22.
 On Rinne's 29th birthday, 3 November 2011, he signed a seven-year $49 million contract, the largest contract in Nashville Predators team history (since surpassed by teammate Shea Weber and his 13-year, $114 million contract).
 That night, Rinne posted a 35-save shutout on the road against the Phoenix Coyotes.
 During the 2011–12 season, Rinne set a franchise record with 11 consecutive wins, passing Tomáš Vokoun's previous mark of eight.
 Rinne had another excellent year in 2011–12, leading the NHL in wins, shots against, saves and games played.
-On 25 April 2012, Rinne was again named a finalist for the Vezina Trophy for the second consecutive year.
+On 25 April 2012, Rinne was again named a finalist for the Vezina Trophy for the second consecutive year which ultimately went to Henrik Lundqvist of the New York Rangers.
 He also helped the Predators get past the Detroit Red Wings in the 2012 playoffs to win the series 4–1.
-However, Rinne and the Predators were unable to advance any further, falling to Phoenix in five games in the next round.
+However, Rinne and the Predators were unable to advance any further, falling to the Phoenix Coyotes in five games in the second round for a second consecutive season.

 On 25 September 2012, Rinne joined Belarusian club Dinamo Minsk of the Kontinental Hockey League (KHL) due to the impending 2012–13 NHL lockout.
 However, he left Dinamo in December and returned to the Predators at the end of the lockout in January 2013 to begin the shortened, 48-game 2012–13 season.

 In May 2013, Rinne had a hip arthroscopy.
 The hip then became infected on 24 October 2013, leaving Rinne off the ice and undergoing rigorous rehabilitation for the remainder of the year.
 He returned to action on 5 March 2014 against the Pittsburgh Penguins, allowing three goals in a 3–1 loss.

+On 14 March 2015, Rinne became the fastest goaltender, in terms of games played, to record 30 wins in 39 games since the NHL adopted the shootout, and just the third goaltender in the NHL's expansion era to record 30 wins in 39 games or less.
 Rinne was a nominee for the 2015 Bill Masterton Memorial Trophy, which eventually went to veteran player Jaromír Jágr.
 Rinne was also a Vezina Trophy finalist in 2015, marking his third career nomination for the award; he lost to the Montreal Canadiens' Carey Price.

-On 14 March 2015, Rinne became the fastest goaltender, in terms of games played, to record 30 wins in 39 games since the NHL adopted the shootout, and just the third goaltender in the NHL's expansion era to record 30 wins in 39 games or less.